Benji918/hirst-paiting/README.md

 # hirst-paiting
-This is a sort of quiz game that lets you guess the 50 US states its quite educational
+This was made using the turtle module
+Such that the turtle moves to make these beautiful dot patterns